General characteristics of Leo

 Plants: cyclamen, oak, lavender, anise, camomile, primula, rosehip fennel, cabbage, parsley, mint, sunflower.

-translated by Nick Skidmore
+translation by Nick Skidmore